Noumenon: Noumenon and the thing-in-itself

 Many accounts of Kant's philosophy treat "noumenon" and "thing-in-itself" as synonymous, and there is textual evidence for this relationship.
-However, Stephen Palmquist holds that "noumenon" and "thing-in-itself" are only loosely synonymous, inasmuch as they represent the same concept viewed from two different perspectives, and other scholars also argue that they are not identical.
+But Stephen Palmquist holds that "noumenon" and "thing-in-itself" are only loosely synonymous, inasmuch as they represent the same concept viewed from two different perspectives, and other scholars also argue that they are not identical.
 Schopenhauer criticised Kant for changing the meaning of "noumenon".
-However, this opinion is far from unanimous.
+But this opinion is far from unanimous.
 Kant's writings show points of difference between noumena and things-in-themselves.
 For instance, he regards things-in-themselves as existing: